 Indians have a fond relationship with two-wheelers, be it a scooter, a bike or a moped.
 Considering the traffic jams, congested roads and bumpy lanes, many of us prefer riding a two-wheeler over a car, since it saves time and money.
 But driving on Indian roads is an adventure in itself.
 This means that you are always exposed to numerous risks.
-Thus, it is for the sake of your own protection that you need to buy a bike insurance.
+Thus, it is for the sake of your own protection that you need to buy bike insurance.
 And by extension, also the reason why two wheeler insurance, at least third-party liability, is mandatory under the Motor Vehicles Act, 1988.

-When you purchase a two wheeler insurance policy like Bajaj Allianz Bike insurance, which is available on Bajaj Finserv MARKETS, you are entering into an agreement to pay an annual premium to the insurer who in turn promises to cover the risk of damage or loss.
+When you purchase a two wheeler insurance policy like Bike insurance, which is available on Finserv MARKETS, you are entering into an agreement to pay an annual premium to the insurer who in turn promises to cover the risk of damage or loss.
 But how do we decide on what this premium amount is going to be?
 How do we reach an exact premium for the coverage a bike or a model deserves?

 Here are a few factors taken into account, worth knowing for you as a potential buyer: